ipfs/specs/IPIP/0001-lightweight-rfc-process.md

 IPFS Community is encouraged to participate in the review process.

+IPIP can be either:
+- merged,
+- rejected (PR close without merging),
+- deferred (converting PR back to a draft).

-Final decision belongs to [Specs Stewards].
+The final decision belongs to [Specs Stewards].

 ## Merging IPIPs